-You will be admitted to the Cardiac Day Hospital.
+You will be admitted to the Cardiology Day Hospital.
 Fasting is required for the day that you are admitted: that means at least two hours for clear fluids (only water, tea and coffee), at least six hours for a light meal and dairy products and at least eight hours for a regular meal.
 You may take your medication as agreed with the physician.

 If no recent laboratory results are available, blood samples may be collected.

 You will be given a surgical gown to wear.
 The nurse will place an IV line in your arm for the administration of medication, should that be necessary.

 The procedure is performed in the cardiac catheterisation room.